 About 5.5 million undergraduate borrowers took out subsidized Stafford loans in 2005-2006.
 Most of these borrowers came from predominately low- and middle-income families.
-As a first step toward making college more affordable, cutting interest rates on subsidized Stafford student loans will result in significant savings, even for students borrowing while the policy is phased in over the next five years.
-Increasing need-based federal student aid and passing broad protections for student borrowers, such as limits on the percent of income that a student must earmark for loan repayment, in conjunction with interest rate cuts, will help make college more accessible and affordable for millions of American students.
+As an effort to making college more affordable, cutting interest rates on subsidized Stafford student loans will result in significant savings.
+Increasing need-based federal student aid and implementing the Income-Based Repayment program included in the College Cost Reduction and Access Act of 2007 will help make college more accessible and affordable for millions of American students.